danxoneil/openblock/README.txt

 My method was to go to the EveryBlock blog archives (http://blog.everyblock.com/archives/) and organize all of the blog posts into categories.
 The EveryBlock team was very thorough in describing new features, and these blog posts (and in some cases, the comments) provide great detail.

-Issues labeled "bug" are the features that would have to be added to the OpenBlock code to get to where EveryBlock was on the day it was removed from the Internet (http://blog.everyblock.com/2013/feb/07/goodbye/).
+Issues labeled "bug" are the essentil features that would have to be added.
+The bulk of this work revolves around posts and comments, which were the main thrust of EveryBlock when it was removed.

 Issues labeled "enhacement" are the features that I think would be good to have in a relaunched openblock-style site.

 Most issues are pretty straightforward.
 The exception is the redesign around neighbor messages-- this was a lot of work with many nuances.